-This Procedure details how safeguarding concerns and allegations against any adults engaged to work in each school in our Trust will be dealt with.
-This includes circumstances where the allegation did not take place at school or on school premises.
-"Work" includes on a voluntary basis, including as a governor / director.
+This Procedure details how safeguarding concerns and allegations against any adults engaged to work in the school will be dealt with.
+This includes circumstances where the allegation did not take place at the school or on school premises.
+"Work" includes on a voluntary basis, including as a governor.